Skip to main content

 Want to write for us?

-Guest posts welcome — especially from HR ops leads, fractional finance folks running commessa-heavy consultancies, and engineers running their own self-hosted deployment.
+Guest posts welcome — especially from ICs who've made their work visible inside an organisation, engineers running their own self-hosted deployment, and people-ops folks rethinking the review loop.
 We pay €400 per published piece (€200 for the draft even if we don't run it) and every guest byline links back to whatever you're building.

 Pitch an idea → editorial@pulsehr.it